mmali255/Quizo/README.md

 # Quizo

 Online quiz application where teacher can create quizes and student can appear for it.
-Using java server pages
+Using JDBC ,java server pages and derby database.